RoboJackets/pcb-contest/CONTEST.md

 	- This can be formatted with screenshots of parts of your schematic/board with explanation.
 	- This is also the section to include any design choices or calculations you made while designing your PCB.
 	- If necessary to understand your design, explain any major firmware features that would be necessary here.
-	- Finally, be sure to mention the layer count and PCB manufacturer here.
+	- Finally, be sure to mention any manufacturing information here, including:
+		- Layer count
+		- PCB manufacturer
+		- Soldermask color
+		- PCB type (regular, flex, etc)
+		- Surface finish (HASL, ENIG, etc.)

 ## Judging